• Skip to primary navigation

 First, you will need a can of salmon.
 You will usually find it in 14.5 ounce size.
 Open the Canned Salmon and save the salmon liquid in a small bowl.

-Try to get the salmon to slide out of the can in one piece if you can.
+Try to get the salmon to slide out of the can in one piece.

 Place it on a large plate.
 The salmon will have a fairly distinct center and this is where you will find the backbone.